University of Oxford

 Oxford Millenium Orchestra

-The group is made up of University of Oxford staff, students and alumni alongside members of Oxford’s community, and frequently tackle diverse and challenging programmes.
-They enjoy expanding the canon of orchestral classical music, and the inclusion of Samuel Coleridge Taylor was a welcome step in that direction.
+The group is made up of University of Oxford staff, students and alumni alongside members of Oxford’s community.
+The orchestra enjoy expanding the canon of orchestral classical music, and the inclusion of Samuel Coleridge Taylor was a welcome step in that direction.

-I am looking forward to supporting the performance of Mahler’s Third Symphony in March 2026.
+I am looking forward to supporting the performance of Shostakovich’s Tenth Symphony and Mendelssohn’s Violin Concerto on Friday 12th June.

 University of Oxford Wind Orchestra

-I was intrigued by the possibility of performing a brand new (and possibly only) arrangement for wind band of Stravinsky’s Petrouchka.
+In particular, I was excited by the possibility of performing a brand new (and possibly only) arrangement for wind band of Stravinsky’s ‘Petrouchka’.
 This famous ballet suite was arranged by the band’s MD and third-year music student, Nick Samuel.
 This was an ambitious project that was hugely successful.
-It was a pleasure to support the project as part of the trumpet section.
+It was a pleasure to support the orchestra as part of the trumpet section.